Goodbye Mike – one year further on.

 They were soldiers, going on holiday to the Caspian Sea, who spoke quite good English, which was lucky, because Mike and I had nothing to offer but a smattering of Turkish.
 They took us to Tabriz, the first big city on our route – and the centre, apparently, of the Persian carpet business – where they bought us dinner and paid for us to stay the night at a local hotel.
 Such kindness from complete strangers has often been a feature of our lives as wandering musicians.

 As the lid still refused to open, it slowly dawned on us that it was in fact locked, and that our erstwhile friends were demanding money from us to open it!
 Their devilish scheme was however thwarted by a taxi driver parked nearby, who noticed what was going on and made some threat which resulted in them opening the boot-lid and giving us back our bags in a hurry!
-(Many years later, I made the remarkable discovery that what they actually must have been saying was “pul”, an Azerbajani word meaning “money”.)
+(Many years later, having frequently puzzled over the matter, I made the discovery that what they must actually have been saying was “pul”, an Azerbajani word meaning “money”.)

 A poem by Bongo Mike, written in the Street Poetry style, but never published

-Then there was the meeting with an enthusiastic young boy in one village situated en route, who introduced himself like this, “Heart, I am Iran.
+Then there was the meeting with an enthusiastic young boy in one village situated en route, who introduced himself thus, “Heart, I am Iran.
 Mother Turkish.
 Understand English!”, and then proceeded to show us round the village.
-As we walked down a narrow path, we passed what our friend told us was a school; we were carrying our instruments with us and as we walked by, another boy came running out of the school, saying to our friend, apparently, that the teachers, who it seemed had observed us on the pathway, wanted to know where we were from, and if we would play some music for the children.
+As we walked down a narrow path, carrying our instruments, we came to what our friend told us was a school; and as we walked by, another boy came running out of the school, saying to our friend that the teachers, who had apparently observed us on the pathway, wanted to know where we were from, and if we would play some music for the children.

 We agreed, and as we walked through the school gate into the playground the children came bursting out of their classrooms, milling – or rather swarming – round, before settling down into a large circle around us on benches which the teachers brought out, listening with rapt attention to our song “I am the Professor of the University of the Street”, and some few others.
 When we were finished the teachers spoke for some time with us, and gave us some money.
-(Our second impromptu gig, following the brief concert at the border post.)
+(Our second impromptu gig then, following our brief concert earlier at the border post.)

 Our young guide in fact spoke rather little English, but we understood him, even if more by the context than the words he used; a couple of times, for example, politely holding a door open for us to walk through, he would say, “Please Mister, take my seat”.
 He took us to a park where an old man was sitting by a pond, reading a story to some small children.
 As we left the park some other children in the distance, larger and rather aggressive, threw stones at us: “from next village”, he told us.
 “You must taking bus; you must going to the Tehran”, he added, “boys village, fifteen hundred good, fifteen hundred bad”.